 In 2011 OUSD joined CASEL’s Collaborative Districts Initiative and convened a districtwide SEL Design Team.
 The Design Team expanded quickly and created a number of critical policies and practices that have guided the work in Oakland ever since: SEL Ambassadors, PreK through adult SEL standards, and an SEL-based attendance and discipline system.
 In 2013 the school board adopted an SEL board policy based on OUSD’s equity-centered definition of SEL.

 Curriculum and instruction.
 The district initially mapped its own SEL standards to the Common Core State Standards to highlight the academic, social, and emotional learning connection.
-Explicit SEL instruction with CASEL SELect curricula is taking place in 20 elementary schools (Caring School Community, Second Step, MindUP) and all middle schools (Expeditionary Learning).
+Explicit SEL instruction with CASEL SELect curricula is taking place in 20 elementary schools (Caring School Community, Second Step) and all middle schools (Expeditionary Learning).
+The three supported SELect programs chosen by the district are Caring School Community, Expeditionary Learning, and Engaging Schools.
 Sites also have selected complementary SEL programs such as Toolbox, Roots of Empathy, Welcoming Schools, Not in Our Schools, and Transformative Life Skills.

 High schools are integrating SEL into their linked learning structures and practices that focus on work-based learning and career and technical education.
 SEL is explicitly taught, modeled, and infused throughout the programs in three linked learning pathways.
 In addition, all linked learning pathway coaches work in partnership with the Office of Social and Emotional Learning to offer targeted SEL professional learning.